vislies/template/index.md

 visualization deceives.
 These examples help teach us in an entertaining way.
 Common examples of misleading visualizations and techniques include

+  * Visual and cognitive cues that misdirect attention and/or slant the interpretation of the data
+  * Misrepresenting uncertainty (especially for influence or profit)
   * Exaggerated scaling
+  * Misrepresenting changes over time
   * Cherry picking data
   * Misusing and abusing color
   * Using features difficult to compare (like area or angle)